 There are a few different factors to consider before buying a pontoon boat.
 For fly-fishing, you’ll want one that meets your specific needs and requirements.
 Here’s what to think about when shopping for pontoon boats, before you part with your cash:

 Weight and Ease of Transport

-The weight of fly fishing boats really can vary, but the lightest boats are the fully inflatable models.
+The weight of fly fishing boats really can vary, but the lightest pontoon boats are the fully inflatable models.
 Any pontoon boat with a metal frame will be bulkier and weigh more, as the frame weighs it down considerably.
 So this is something to think about if you often hike to your favorite fishing spots.

 You don’t really want to be weighed down by a cumbersome boat if you’re walking miles through the undergrowth to a remote mountain stream.
-In this situation, you’re probably better off opting for an inflatable pontoon boat, instead.
+In this situation, you’re probably better off opting for one of the inflatable pontoon boats, instead.

 You should also think about how you will transport your boat around.
-If you have a pickup or truck, you can look at larger models without worrying about transporting it around.
+If you have a pickup or truck, you can look at larger pontoon boats without worrying about transporting it around.
 If not, however, you’ll need to look closely at how small each model is when unassembled, especially when it comes to the frame.
 Many inflatable boats can fold up impressively small, and some of the pontoon boats with frames can also be taken apart for ease of transport.

 Are you more of a solitary angler?
 Or do you prefer to make a day of it and spend the day with a friend or family member?
-Many fly fishing boats are only suitable for one person, with an upper weight capacity of 450 pounds including all your gear.
+Many fly fishing pontoon boats are only suitable for one person, with an upper weight capacity of 450 pounds including all your gear.

 However, some larger pontoon boats are designed for two fishermen or women and can hold up 650 pounds.
 Keep this in mind when you’re shopping for your pontoon boat and double-check the capacity of your chosen boat.